Are you more of an "eco warrior" or a "manager"?

 Patrick Johanns, head of digital services at MyDiego, proposes a more pragmatic approach.

-"The calculation needs to take into account the cost of the installation, its power and the energy consumed.
+"The calculation needs to consider the cost of the installation, its power and the energy consumed.
 It’s a question of working out the return on investment for the two scenarios - export and self-consumption - in order to define the solution that works best for you.”

 Don’t hesitate to contact the agency MyDiego - a company created by Enovos and the Fédération des Artisans du Luxembourg- to carry out this simulation.
 The same goes for MyEnergy - the state agency set up to promote renewable energy.